DMRathod/R-Rest-API/README.md

 # R Rest API
  Rest API is always good.
+I have created one simple Rest-API.